In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 My takeaway: These 3 essential metrics must coincide with each other.
 They are related.
 But the most important amongst them is the backlinks.
 Age and relevant content add quality to the domain but backlinks are the backbone that holds them all together.

-3. Expired domain is not safe because of its trademark
+3. Aged domain is not safe because of its trademark

 Firstoff, you can check the trademark here.

-Based on my personal experience of using expired domain for years, most of the time, its trademark is either expired or cancelled already.
+Based on my personal experience of using an aged domain for years, most of the time, its trademark is either expired or canceled already.

-Now, if you will find the trademark as still registered you can somehow expect that the business has changed its brand or went bankrupt already.
+Now, there are cases where you’ll find aged domains with the live trademark.
+Either the business has changed its brand or went bankrupt already.

 4. A dropped domain loses its SEO value